foundry-rs/book/src/tutorials/solidity-scripting.md

 Solidity scripts are like the scripts you write when working with tools like Hardhat; what makes Solidity scripting different is that they are written in Solidity instead of JavaScript, and they are run on the fast Foundry EVM backend, which provides dry-run capabilities.

+### High Level Overview

+`forge script` does not work in a sync manner.
+First, it collects all transactions from the script, and only then does it broadcast them all.
+It can essentially be split into 4 phases:

+1. Local Simulation - The contract script is run in a local evm.
+If a rpc/fork url has been provided, it will execute the script in that context.
+Any **external call** (not static, not internal) from a `vm.broadcast` and/or `vm.startBroadcast` will be appended to a list.
+2. Onchain Simulation - Optional.
+If a rpc/fork url has been provided, then it will sequentially execute all the collected transactions from the previous phase here.
+3. Broadcasting - Optional.
+If the `--broadcast` flag is provided and the previous phases have succeeded, it will broadcast the transactions collected at step `1`. and simulated at step `2`.
+4. Verification - Optional.
+If the `--verify` flag is provided, there's an API key, and the previous phases have succeeded it will attempt to verify the contract. (eg. etherscan).

+Given this flow, it's important to be aware that transactions whose behaviour can be influenced by external state/actors might have a different result than what was simulated on step `3`.
+Eg. frontrunning.

 ### Set Up

 Let’s try to deploy the NFT contract made in the solmate tutorial with solidity scripting.
 First of all, we would need to create a new Foundry project via: